 Rendering

 But even with this approach, sometimes it's useful to visualize primitives.
-For that purpose, all primitives return reactive properties to make it painless to render them to SVG or canvas.
+For that purpose, all primitives return reactive properties to make it painless to render them to SVG, canvas, and even in 3D.

 svgPath